 Well, all of us picked one system for the most part, but that system wasn't chosen.

-And what was chosen was the dominion voting system, which is the ones that had the glitches.
+And what was chosen was the Dominion voting system, which is the ones that had the glitches.

-And we're not even we're not even paying attention.
+And we're not even paying attention.

-New political morning consult poll.
+New Politico morning consult poll.

 70% of Republicans now say they do not believe the 2020 election was free and fair, which is, you know, only 35% thought that before the election.

-They're fighting because they know that this is a real real significant challenge.
+They're fighting because they know that this is a real, real significant challenge.

-Um anyway, appreciate the call.
+Anyway, appreciate the call.

 Thank you for being with us.

-That's gonna wrap things up with today.
+That's going to wrap things up for today.

-Um you gotta see Senator Marco Rubio's viral video.
+You got to see Senator Marco Rubio's viral video.

-We'll see you tonight, back here tomorrow.
+We'll see you tonight.

 As always, thank you for being with us.